martha-thomae/martha-thomae.github.io/projects/index.md

 ---
 ---

-**The following entries organize my publications and talks according to their topics, and these are separated into two main sections.**
+## The following entries organize my publications and talks according to their topics, and these are separated into two main sections.
-1. The first section addresses the projects that involve **mensural notation (polyphonic music from the Late Middle Ages and Renaissance)**.
+1. The first section addresses the projects that involve **mensural notation** (**polyphonic music** from the Late Middle Ages and Renaissance).
-2. The second section is about **monophonic music**.
-It addresses the topic of **chant digitization, encoding of neumes, and analysis**.
+2. The second section is about **monophonic music** and **neumes**.
+It addresses the topics of chant digitization, encoding, and analysis.

 ---
 ---

-# <span style="color:skyblue;">PROJECTS REGARDING POLYPHONIC EARLY MUSIC AND ITS MENSURAL NOTATION:</span>
+# <span style="color:cadetblue;">Projects regarding Polyphonic Early Music and its Mensural Notation:</span>

 ## <span style="color:Gray">TOPIC:</span> GUATEMALAN CHOIRBOOK DIGITIZATION AND ENCONDING